sally/mapjamz/README.md

 This project was completed in my 6th week at Dev Bootcamp, and was built using Ruby, Sinatra, JavaScript (jQuery and AJAX).
 I used the Last.fm, Google Maps, and YouTube APIs.

-A special thanks goes out to all Bobolinks, Coyotes, and Wolves of SF 2016, as well as DBC teachers and mentors!
+A special thanks goes out to all Bobolinks, Coyotes, and Wolves of SF 2016, as well as DBC teachers and mentors! - In particular, for Alex Carroll, for providing me with the name of this application.